byronwall/excel-vba-book/book/06-overview-of-charting/06-01-02 obtaining-a-reference-to-a-Chart.md

   - Iterate through the Axes
   - Touch the other top level properties including ChartTile, Legend, etc.

 This workflow is quite powerful because it can quickly be wrapped with a loop to go through all Worksheets and even possible all Workbooks.
-It's also powerful because you can be quite comfortable learning this pattern and then adding in the parts that you actually want ot change.
+It's also powerful because you can be quite comfortable learning this pattern and then adding in the parts that you actually want to change.
 The only downside is that it can be quite tedious to type out all the loops every time, but there's not a good way around that other than to use the clipboard.

 Another approach to using ChartObjects is to not iterate through all of them but instead to select a single ChartObject and work with it.
 There are two ways to do this: